Jamie Clarke (adventurer)

-Jamie Clarke was born in 1968 in Alberta.
-He is a Canadian outdoorsman, adventurer, author, filmmaker, actor, and public speaker.
+Jamie Clarke (born 1968) is a Canadian mountaineer, filmmaker, actor, and public speaker.
 He has stood on top of Mount Everest twice in 1997 and 2010, climbed the Seven Summits, and is one of the few westerners who have crossed The Empty Quarter on camels.
 In 2019, Clarke crossed the Mongolian desert, travelling east to west, with his son Khobe.
 They travelled on motorbikes, then summited Khüiten Peak, the highest mountain in Mongolia.

 Clarke has developed a career as a public speaker and media personality, drawing on his adventure and business experiences.
 He is a regular contributor to CBC Calgary on hiking and camping.
-He has also coached mental toughness, helping the Canadian national hockey team in 2018 in PyeongChang, and working with the Washington Capitals on their way to the Stanley Cup Final in 2018.
+He has also coached mental toughness, helping the Canadian national hockey team in 2018 in PyeongChang, and working with the Washington Capitals on their way to the Stanley Cup Finals in 2018.
 Until their closure in 2017, Clarke operated two outdoor equipment retail businesses, The Out There Adventure Centre and LiveOutThere.com.

 Clarke lives in Calgary, AB, with his family.

 Early life

-Clarke was born in Calgary, and as a child spent time hiking and skiing with his family in the Rocky Mountains.
+Clarke was born in Calgary, Alberta, and as a child spent time hiking and skiing with his family in the Rocky Mountains.
 As a teenager he started competitive cross-country skiing and enjoyed national success.